mouliere-lab/ACT-ML/README.md

 ## Run Time
 The demo should complete within 30 minutes on a standard computer.
-The analysis with real data should complete within 46 minutes on a standard computer, and within 4 minutes on a HPC clusters using 16 CPU cores.
+The analysis with real data should complete within 46 minutes on a standard computer, and within 4 minutes on a HPC cluster using 16 CPU cores.

 ## Instructions for Use